 In Irredeemable the very first thing we see formerCape the Plutonian do is incinerate a little girl's mother, baby brother and father in front of her eyes before, it's implied, murdering her off panel.
 That's not even the first atrocity he's committed; we learn that he's just destroyed a city and murdered a large portion of the population with in it.
 And horribly murdered more than a few of his old friends (of whom the father was one).
 He shows no signs of slowing down in later issues.
 Including the complete annihilation of Singapore.

 Also the revelation that Big Daddy isn't an ex-cop and dragged his daughter into the lifestyle after running away from her and lying to her about the fate of her mother.
+This is one point where a decent amount of people seem to prefer the film version of the character over the comic due to the absence of this.

 The League of Extraordinary Gentlemen's Griffen was implausibly popular with fans in the first volume, never mind he was introduced raping teenage girls and shown casually murdering an innocent policeman.
 To make sure we realise he's a very bad man in Vol 2, he sells Earth to the Martians in Vol 2 — and assaults Mina.
 It's the latter rather than anything else that results in his Karmic Death — by which point a reader can't feel any sympathy for him at all.